 Don Juan

 Don Juan is a legendary character around Seville.
-First appearing in the play The Trickster of Seville and the Stone Guest, Don Juan has featured in many plays and demonstrates the duality of this Spanish city, passion and faith, of wealth and the libertine nature of the aristocracy.
+He first appeared in the play The Trickster of Seville and the Stone Guest.
+However, Don Juan has featured in many plays.
+He demonstrates the duality of this Spanish city, passion and faith, of wealth and the libertine nature of the aristocracy.
 While he is a fictional character, you can explore the city and the sights that influenced his creators.

 Plaza de los Refinadores

-The first stop for those seeking the legend of this Sevillano lothario should be this little plaza behind the Murillo Gardens.
-The draw here is the statue of Don Juan Tenorio, the famous Don Juan of legend.
-Sculpted in 1974, it is the feature of this little plaza at the entrance to the Santa Cruz neighborhood, where the legendary Don Juan would have been on the lookout for the next target of his affections.
+The first stop for those seeking the legend of this lothario should be this little plaza behind the Murillo Gardens.
+Here stands the statue of Don Juan Tenorio, the famous Don Juan of legend, sculpted in 1974.
+This little plaza is where Don Juan would have been on the lookout for the next target of his affections.

 Plaza Doña Elvira

-Arguably one of the most beautiful and romantic plazas in Seville, Plaza de Doña Elvira was once home to a famous playhouse and home to one of Don Juan’s supposed conquests.
-Popular local legend says that this plaza was once home to Don Gonzalo de Ulloa, the father of Doña Elvira for whom the plaza is named.
-A re-urbanization project in the early 1910s created the romantic plaza we see today, and I think you would agree, it is a setting Don Juan would appreciate.
+Arguably one of the most beautiful and romantic plazas in Seville.
+Plaza de Doña Elvira was once home to a famous playhouse and home to one of Don Juan’s supposed conquests.
+Popular local legend says that this plaza was once home to Don Gonzalo de Ulloa, the father of Doña Elvira.
+A re-urbanization project in the early 1910s created the romantic plaza we see today.
+And I think you would agree, it is a setting Don Juan would appreciate.

 Convento de San Leandro

-Situated in Plaza de San Ildefonso, this 13th century convent has been linked to the story of Don Juan via Doña Inés.
+Situated in Plaza de San Ildefonso, this 13th century convent has been linked to the Don Juan story of Doña Inés.
 In Zorilla’s version of the legend, Doña Inés was a pure, innocent girl who crossed paths with our protagonist.
-Though the events of the story, she joins a convent, locally believed to be this very one, to live the secluded life of a nun, serving in stark contrast to Don Juan’s life of excess.
+Though the events of the story, she joins a convent, which locals believe to be this very one.
+Here she was to live the secluded life of a nun, in stark contrast to Don Juan’s life of excess.

 Other Notable Locations

-While Carmen, Figaro, and Don Juan are the biggest names in operatic works that roamed Seville’s narrow, time-worn streets, they are by far not the only ones to have done so.
+While Carmen, Figaro, and Don Juan are the biggest names in operatic works that roamed Seville’s streets, they are not the only ones to have done so.
 Here are some of the locations worth visiting with connections to other operas in Seville settings.

 Palacio de Mañara